azdavis/millet/docs/manual.md

 (**         ^ completions: bar, quz *)
 ```

+### Code action: fill case

+When your cursor is over the `case` or `of` keywords of a `case` expression, Millet can fill in the case with arms for each variant of the type of the head expression.

+### Document symbols

+Millet can show all the symbols in a document, and information about those symbols.

+### Find all references

+Millet supports finding references to a symbol.

 ### Doc comments

 Millet allows defining documentation comments on items to be shown on hover.